How To Do a Ladder Workout for Runners

 How It Works

 A ladder workout is a great way to spice up your running routine with a variety of interval distances, and ladder workouts will make you faster over time.
-I love ladder workouts because I get bored easily and they offer a welcome change from long, slow base runs.
+I love adding ladder workouts to my training schedule because I get bored easily and they offer a welcome change from long, slow base runs.
 Also, just as the ladder workout gets really tough and intense, at the “top” of the ladder, it then gives you a breather as you get shorter intervals to complete by the end.

 A sample ladder workout on the track includes a warm-up, 200 meters of fast running, 200 meters of recovery running, 400 meters fast, 400 meters of recovery running, 800 meters fast, 800 meters of jogging to recover, 400 meters of fast running, 400 meters of slow jogging to recover, and then back down the ladder to end with running 200 meters fast, followed by a slow recovery 200 meters and a cooldown.